Skip to content

 2. Boot into the CWM Recovery mode.

-3. In CWM, you will find a number of options.
+3. In CWM, you will find several options.
 Choose “Backup and Restore” from the list of options.

 CWM recovery menu